 Day one transpired on a balmy summer day in 2013 when brothers Lorenzo and Carlos Alvarez and their father Rafael launched their own version of relief, in this case relief from hot, sunny summer days in the Duke City.
 Relief came in the form of homemade paletas (popsicles) made from all-natural, real fruits and cream as well as organic cane sugar (absolutely no high fructose corn syrup).
 Also available were popular Mexican favorites such as aguas frescas, ice cream and a delicious innovation they called ice cream tacos.
 Duke City denizens clamoring for relief converged upon the Lilliputian storefront on Bridge Boulevard.

-4 September 2015: The Sonoran hot dog has been referred to as the “quintessential food of Tucson.”
+5 September 2015: The Sonoran hot dog (no longer on the menu) has been referred to as the “quintessential food of Tucson.”
 While it has achieved cult status throughout Arizona, it has only recently begun making significant inroads in the Land of Enchantment.
 There are even more versions of this savory, smoky treat than it has ingredients.
 The version at Pop Fizz is constructed from an all-beef hot dog, avocado, onion, chipotle mayo, cheese, bacon and salsa verde nestled in a bolillo bun.
 It’s as delicious as it is messy with spillage guaranteed.
 The bolillo bun is pillowy soft and slightly sweet, a nice complement to the smokiness of the hot dog and the piquancy of the salsa verde.

 16 August 2016: In her song Infinity, pop sensation Mariah Carey intoned the lyrics “Boy, you actin’ so corny like Fritos.”
 On far too many Frito pies, the corn-infused flavor of Fritos corn chips is lost neath a mountain of lettuce and avalanche of chopped tomatoes.
 Unfortunately, the chile is also often obfuscated by a salad’s worth of lettuce and tomatoes.
 Upon seeing the Frito Pie at Pop Fizz for the first time my first inclination was “oh no, not another Fritos salad.”
 Then the chile kicked in.
 Finally, a Frito Pie in which the chile actually has a bite, an endorphin-laden, tongue-tingling, taste bud pleasing bite.
 Chile, not lettuce and tomato, is the prevalent flavor…but it’s not solely piquant.
 It’s a delicious, rich red chile.
 The Fritos provide a salty counterbalance and crunchy textural foil to the shredded beef.
 This top-tier Frito pie evinces the kitchen skills of ice cream makers who can actually cook, too.